On 24 December 2020, the European Union and the United Kingdom reached an agreement in principle on the EU-UK Trade and Cooperation Agreement.

 It is also expected that the “use or enjoyment” rules relating to place of supply of services will change in respect of both the UK and the EU .
 This is assuming the Cross Border Taxation 2018 Act is adopted unchanged.
-Click here to access current HMRC’s guidance on use and enjoyment rules but do note these are likely to change from 1 January 2021.
+Click here to access current HMRC’s guidance on use and enjoyment rules.
 The current VAT treatment on other supplies of services between ROI and NI is not expected to change.

 Northern Ireland/Great Britain

 The NI Protocol will apply to the supply and movement of goods between NI to GB and GB to NI.